wards999/cpuindicator/README.md

-# A tiny Windows 10 / 11 taskbar icon to show CPU activity
+# A small Windows 10 / 11 taskbar icon to show CPU activity